Keras

 The WandbCallback

-• will automatically log history data from any metrics collected by keras: loss and anything passed into keras_model.compile()
+• Automatically logs history data from any metrics collected by Keras: loss and anything passed into keras_model.compile().

-• will set summary metrics for the run associated with the "best" training step, where "best" is defined by the monitor and mode attributes.
+• Sets summary metrics for the run associated with the “best” training step, as defined by the monitor and mode attributes.
 This defaults to the epoch with the minimum val_loss.
-WandbCallback will by default save the model associated with the best epoch
+WandbCallback by default saves the model associated with the best epoch.

-• can optionally save training and validation data for wandb to visualize.
+• Optionally saves training and validation data for wandb to visualize.

 Arguments